 My Kidney Function and Treatment Options...

 I am currently in stage 5, kidney failure or end-stage renal disease.
 In this last stage, kidneys function below 15 percent of their normal rate.
-My current kidney function is 13%.
-At this point, I will need to go on dialysis very soon.
+My current kidney function is 11%.
+At this point, I will need to go on dialysis next month (December 2021).
 The type of dialysis treatment that I will be doing, will take place every night for eight to ten hours.
 The dialysis will help my kidneys do their job and keep me alive, but a transplant would offer me more freedom and the ability to live a longer, healthier, more normal life.
 A transplant would also give me more time to do the things I enjoy most, like spending time with my family and friends.

 Finding A Kidney...